Darcham

-Darcham (دارچم, also Romanized as Dārcham; also known as Qal‘eh-ye Dārcham) is a village in Muzaran Rural District, in the Central District of Malayer County, Hamadan province, Iran.
-At the 2006 census, its population was 23, in 7 families.
+Darcham (دارچم) (Note: Also romanized as Dārcham; also known as Qal‘eh-ye Dārcham) is a village in Muzaran Rural District of the Central District in Malayer County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 23 in seven households.
+The following census in 2011 counted 18 people in six households.
+The 2016 census measured the population of the village as eight people in four households.